 This medicinal product is subject to additional monitoring.
 This will allow quick identification of new safety information.
 Healthcare professionals are asked to report any suspected adverse reactions.
 See section 4.8 of the SmPC for how to report adverse reactions.
 PRESENTATION: Hard capsule containing 0.5 mg fingolimod (as hydrochloride).

-INDICATIONS: Gilenya is indicated as single disease modifying therapy in highly active relapsing remitting multiple sclerosis for the following adult patient groups: Patients with high disease activity despite treatment with a beta-interferon.
-These patients may be defined as: those who have failed to respond to a full and adequate course (normally at least one year of treatment) of beta-interferon.
-Patients should have had at least 1 relapse in the previous year while on therapy, and have at least 9 T2-hyperintense lesions in cranial MRI or at least 1 Gadolinium-enhancing lesion.
-A "non-responder" could also be defined as a patient with an unchanged or increased relapse rate or ongoing severe relapses, as compared to the previous year.
-Patients with rapidly evolving severe relapsing remitting multiple sclerosis defined by 2 or more disabling relapses in one year, and with 1 or more Gadolinium enhancing lesions on brain MRI or a significant increase in T2 lesion load as compared to a previous recent MRI.
+INDICATIONS: Gilenya is indicated as single disease modifying therapy in highly active relapsing remitting multiple sclerosis for the following adult patient groups: Patients with highly active disease despite a full and adequate course of treatment with at least one disease modifying therapy or Patients with rapidly evolving severe relapsing remitting multiple sclerosis defined by 2 or more disabling relapses in one year, and with 1 or more Gadolinium enhancing lesions on brain MRI or a significant increase in T2 lesion load as compared to a previous recent MRI.

 DOSAGE AND ADMINISTRATION: Treatment should be initiated and supervised by a physician experienced in multiple sclerosis.
 One 0.5 mg capsule to be taken orally once daily.
-Patients can switch directly from beta interferon or glatiramer acetate to Gilenya provided there are no signs of relevant treatment-related abnormalities, e.g. cytopenia.
 Use with caution in patients aged 65 years and over.
 Safety and efficacy of Gilenya in children up to 18 years has not been established.
-No dose adjustments required in patients with mild to severe renal impairment or mild to moderate hepatic impairment.
-Exercise caution in patients with mild to moderate hepatic impairment.
-Do not use in patients with severe hepatic impairment (Child-Pugh class C).
-Use with caution in patients with diabetes mellitus due to an increased risk of macular oedema.
 The same first dose monitoring as for treatment initiation is recommended when treatment is interrupted for: 1 day or more during the first 2 weeks of treatment, more than 7 days during weeks 3 and 4 of treatment, more than 2 weeks after one month of treatment.
 If the treatment interruption is of shorter duration than the above, the treatment should be continued with the next dose as planned.

-CONTRAINDICATIONS: Known immunodeficiency syndrome, patients with increased risk for opportunistic infections, including immunocompromised patients (including those currently receiving immunosuppressive therapies or those immunocompromised by prior therapies), severe active infections, active chronic infections (hepatitis, tuberculosis), known active malignancies, except for patients with cutaneous basal cell carcinoma, severe liver impairment (Child-Pugh class C), hypersensitivity to the active substance or to any of the excipients.
+CONTRAINDICATIONS: Known immunodeficiency syndrome, patients with increased risk for opportunistic infections, including immunocompromised patients (including those currently receiving immunosuppressive therapies or those immunocompromised by prior therapies), severe active infections, active chronic infections (hepatitis, tuberculosis), known active malignancies, severe liver impairment (Child-Pugh class C), hypersensitivity to the active substance or to any of the excipients.